Bruce and Balliol : Scottish Raids 1272-1372

 Oct 17, 1357 – King’s ransom at Berwick

 In the Treaty of Berwick, the English agree to hand over David II to the Scots in return for a ransom.
-David is handed over but the Scots never pay the ransom.
+David is handed over but the Scots will never pay the ransom.

 1360 – Trinitarian friars in Newcastle

 Trinitarian Friars are established at Pandon in Newcastle at a site called Wall Knoll once occupied by Whitefriars.

 1368 – Scott’s Wood

 A man called Richard Scott was granted permission to enclose a wood to the west of Newcastle.

 1371 – Stewart succeeds David Bruce as king

 The Scottish king David Bruce (David II) dies at Edinburgh Castle and is succeeded by his nephew Robert II, a less effective king who reigns until 1390.
 Robert’s father was the High Steward of Scotland and from that title he took the name Stewart.
 Robert is the first member of the Stewart (or Stuart) dynasty of Scottish kings who would rule Scotland and subsequently rule England.

 1372 – Populous Newcastle